Guaranteed Scalable Learning of Latent Tree Models: INTEGRATED STRUCTURE AND PARAMETER ESTIMATION

-Next we present an integrated procedure where the parameter estimation goes hand-in-hand with structure estimation.
 Intuitively, we find efficient groups of triplets to carry out tensor decomposition simultaneously, as we estimate the structure through recursive grouping.
-In recursive grouping, pairs of nodes are recursively grouped as siblings or as parent-child.
-As this process continues, we carry out tensor decompositions whenever there are siblings present as triplets.
+In LRG, pairs of nodes are recursively grouped as siblings or as parent-child.
+As this process continues, we carry out tensor decompositions whenever there are siblings presented as triplets.
 If there are only a pair of siblings, we find an observed node with closest distance to the pair.
 Once the tensor decompositions are carried out on the observed nodes, we proceed to structure and parameter estimation of the added hidden variables.
 The samples of the hidden variables can be obtained via the posterior distribution, which is learnt earlier through tensor decomposition.
 This allows us to predict information distances and third order moments among the hidden variables as process continues.
-The full algorithm is given in Procedure~\ref{algo:plrg}.
+See algorithm in Procedure~\ref{algo:plrg}.

-The divide-and-conquer local spectral parameter estimation is superior compared to popular EM-based method~\cite{choi2011learning}, which is slow and prone to local optima.
+The divide-and-conquer local spectral parameter estimation is superior compared to popular EM-based method~\citep{choi2011learning}, which is slow and prone to local optima.
 More importantly, EM can only be applied on a stable structure since it is a global update procedure.
-Our proposed spectral learning method, in contrast, is applied locally over small groups of variables, and is a guaranteed learning with sufficient number of samples~\cite{anandkumar2012tensor}.
+Our proposed spectral learning method, in contrast, is applied locally over small groups of variables, and is a guaranteed learning with sufficient number of samples~\citep{anandkumar2012tensor}.
 Moreover, since we integrate structure and parameter learning, we avoid recomputing the same quantities, e.g. SVD computations are required both for structure estimation (for computing distances) and parameter estimation (for whitening the tensor).
 Combining these operations results in huge computational savings (see Section~\ref{sec:complexity} for the exact computational complexity of our method).